Khusheemaru/forest-change-detection/docs/Project_Report.md

     .filterDate('1999-01-01', '2002-12-31')      // 2.
 Filter by Date
     .filter(ee.Filter.lt('CLOUD_COVER', 20));    // 3.
 Filter by Cloud Cover
 ```
-*(Optional: You can replace this code block with a screenshot of these lines from your GEE Code Editor)*

 ### Step 2: NDVI Calculation
 Calculated the Normalized Difference Vegetation Index (NDVI) for both time periods to quantify vegetation health.